opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 - Relevant: Serves a few but relevant suggestions.
 - Forgiving: Tolerates typos.

-Implement autocomplete in one of three ways: prefixes, edge N-grams, and completion suggesters.
+Implement autocomplete in one of three methods:
-Use these same methods to implement instant search.
-Instant search is where you show search results as your user types.

-### Prefixes (query time)

-Prefix matching doesn't require any special mappings.
-It works with your data as-is.
+- Prefix matching
+- Edge N-gram matching
+- Completion suggesters

+These methods are described below.

+### Prefix matching

+Prefix matching finds documents that matches the last term in the query string.

 For example, assume that the user types “qui” into a search UI.
 To autocomplete this phrase, use the `match_phrase_prefix` query to search all `text_entry` fields that begin with the prefix "qui."
 To make the word order and relative positions flexible, specify a `slop` value.
 To learn about the `slop` option, see [Options](../full-text/#options).

+#### Sample Request

 ```json
 GET shakespeare/_search